 Nita is annoying during the first half, but gets gradually more tolerable as time goes on.
 I never reach a point where I actually like her, but she was reaching good annoyance levels in the first half, so at least she avoided the dangers of my wrath.

 On a technical aspect, the art and animation is very good for a Disquel, even if they seem to be going overboard with the color saturation, but not quite as good as the previous movie.
-It’s Direct-to-Dvd-ish while not being TV-series-ish like Hunchback or Aladdin.
+It’s Direct-to-DVD-ish while not being TV-series-ish like Hunchback 2 or Aladdin 2 or 3.
 Also, we don’t have nearly as many epic views or sights to look at, if any, during this movie unlike the first one where practically everything was gorgeous.

 The acting is good, but I can’t mesh Patrick Dempsey with Kenai.
 He just doesn’t sound right.